YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Of course, this global directory is not very interesting as all global variables map to a single region.
 There are many reasons why one might want a multi-region database, including but not limited to:

 - Database size: A single database file is limited to 992Mi [#]_ blocks, which with the common block size of 4Ki bytes, translates to a database of 3,968 Gi bytes, not including the file header.
 A database consists of one or more database files, and while there is a theoretical YottaDB limit on the number of database files, it is so large that all practical limits are those of the underlying storage.
-- Access control: As YottaDB uses the standard user-group-world model of access control (which may be further refined by Mandatory Access Controls; see `YottaDB Security Philosophy <https://docs.yottadb.com/AdminOpsGuide/securityph.html>`_), database file ownership and permissions can be used for access control (see `Security`_ below).
+- Access control: As YottaDB uses the standard user-group-world model of access control (which may be further refined by Mandatory Access Controls; see `YottaDB Security Philosophy <../AdminOpsGuide/securityph.html>`_), database file ownership and permissions can be used for access control (see :ref:`security` below).
 For example, mammalogists might have read-write access to database files that store information about mammals, while giving carcinologists read-only access, with carcinologists doing tthe reverse for database files that store information about crustaceans.
 - Performance: Since the granularity of critical sections for committing updates is the database region, database "hot spots" can be reduced by configuring databases to map different global variables to different database files.
 Note however, that when using transaction processing, as concurrent critical sections are needed for all global variables updated in a transaction, it would improve peformance to map related globals to the same region.
 - Manageability: Related information can be placed in a single database file.
 For example, Internet of Things (IoT) application stacks often include a cloud service that complements edge devices.
 Such a cloud service might be configured to map the data for each edge device in a separate database file.